enspirit/wlang/README.md

 # => "Hello you &amp; the world!"
 ```

 To output HTML pages, WLang does not provides you with killer features or extraordinary shortcus.
 It supports escaping, as shown above, but many other templating engines do.
 For such HTML tasks, WLang does a pretty good job but many other engines perform faster and have nicer features.
+See the examples folder that documents WLang::Html.

 WLang is designed to help you for other uses cases, user-defined ones in particular, such as generating code or whatever text generation task for which other engines quickly become inappropriate.
 WLang helps there because it allows you to create your own _dialect_, that is, you can define your own tags and their behavior.
 For instance,